m0sk1t/react_email_editor/README.md

 //...and here...
 ```

-After saving all files, and dragging our new block to template you must see this picture:
+After saving all files, and dragging our new block to template you will see this picture:

 ![Hoooray!!!
 New block added!!!](https://habrastorage.org/web/6dd/efe/520/6ddefe520c7f49b8be2fad710eec2002.png)